entoj/entoj.github.io/user/export/Overview.md

 ### Global settings

-To configure a entity for all exports you can adda  `export.globals.<Exporter>` section.
-This settings are used whenever the entity is exported even as part of another entity.
+To configure the default settings of a entity you can add a `export.globals.<Exporter>` section.
+Those settings are global and therefore used whenever the macro is part of an export.

+{% hint style='tip' %}Local settings will override global settings{% endhint %}

 **Example:**
 ```javascript